How we work

 - time spent studying generic resources not specific to the client's project (e.g. if you're a junior developer and are reading about MVC, we don't want the client to pay for this);

 Also remember: multi-tasking is the enemy of time management.
 Not only does it actually slow you down instead of speeding you up, it also makes it virtually impossible to track time accurately.
-If you are struggling with multi-tasking or tracking time accurately, reach out to your mentor.
+If you are struggling with multi-tasking or tracking time accurately, reach out to your manager.